jasongullifer/languageEntropy/README.md

 If you use this package in your research, please consider citing us:

+    ## Warning: 'DESCRIPTION' file has an 'Encoding' field and re-encoding is not
+    ## possible

     ##
     ## To cite languageEntropy in publications use:
     ##